VIDA-NYU/tile2net/README.md

 <img src="./images/overview.png" alt="Overview" width="50%">
 </p>

 Tile2Net is an end-to-end tool for automated mapping of pedestrian infrastructure from aerial imagery.
+It provides information on **where** sidewalks are, and **how** they are connected.

-We trained a semantic segmentation model to detect roads, sidewalk, crosswalk, and footpath from orthorectified imagery.
+To achieve that, we trained a semantic segmentation model to detect roads, sidewalk, crosswalk, and footpath from orthorectified imagery.
 The results are then converted to geo-referenced polygons and finally a topologically interconnected centerline network is generated.
 This work is as an important step towards a robust and open-source framework that enables comprehensive digitization of pedestrian infrastructure, which we argue to be a key missing link to more accurate and reliable pedestrian modeling and analyses.
 By offering low-cost solutions to create planimetric dataset describing pedestrian environment, we enable cities with a tight budget to create datasets describing pedestrian environment which otherwise would not be possible at a comparable cost and time.

 The model is presented in our [paper](https://www.sciencedirect.com/science/article/pii/S0198971523000133) published at the *Computers Environment and Urban Systems* journal.